-Blueberries are believed to have the highest antioxidant capacity of all vegetables and fruits on the planet, as the above mentioned studies have shown.
+Blueberries are believed to have the highest antioxidant capacity of all vegetables and fruits on the planet, as the studies mentioned above have shown.

-Antioxidants in blueberries help to directly fight the aging process in many different ways, no least of which is by maintaining brain function and improving memory.
+Antioxidants in blueberries help directly fight the aging process in many different ways.

 Silicon is a mineral found in moderate amounts in blueberries that may encourage healthy bone growth and the strengthening of connective tissues in the canine body.

 This mineral may help your dog's joints remain supple and fight off osteoporosis, and arthritis as the dog ages.
 Silicon also promotes healthy growth of hair, nails, and skin.

 The beta-carotene of Vitamin A , which is found in small amounts in blueberries, promotes overall eye health.
 While blueberries aren't the main source of it, the vitamin is still there.